ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 It delivers ionic zinc to the mouth, nose and throat tissues, like we couldn't do with the lungs.
 Chris recommends using one lozenge a day preventatively; plus several a day on the first sign of symptoms; plus an extra one before and after any potential exposure.

-(Question: this delivers ionic zinc to the surfaces of these tissues, while we want it on the inside.
+(Question: to be effective against the cold, this delivers ionic zinc to the surfaces of these tissues.
+Here we want it on the inside.
 Will that work?)

 ### Daily essential: Copper